fizzle77/JAFDTC/doc/README.md

 ![](images/Core_Cfg_List_Page.png)

-The primary components of this page include,
+Working from top to bottom, the primary components of this page include,

 - **Filter Search Box** &ndash; Filters the configurations shown in the configuration list.
-- **Current Airframe** &ndash; Selects a supported airframe.
+- **Current Airframe** &ndash; Selects the current airframe to display configurations for.
 - **Command Bar** &ndash; Triggers commands to manipulate configurations.
-- **Configuration List** &ndash; Lists the available configurations for the selected airframe.
+- **Configuration List** &ndash; Lists the available configurations for the current airframe.
 - **Status Area** &ndash; Shows information on the current DCS status and pilot.

 The reaminder of this section discusses each of these elements in more detail.